 - If you're closed for the day: Untick the box next to the date.

 - To add multiple sets of hours for the date: Click More Add hours +.
 Then, enter the hours.

 - To delete holiday hours:

 - If your business is closed: Next to the holiday, click Delete .

 - If your business is open: Next to the hours, click More Delete .

 - In your bulk upload spreadsheet, locate the 'Special hours' column.

-- Enter the affected days and their special hours in the following format, with 'x' to designate an all-day closure.
-You can enter hours in 24-hour format:
+- Enter the affected days and their special hours with 'x' to designate an all-day closure.

 2015-11-26: x, 2015-12-25: x, 2015-12-26: 10:00-16:00, 2015-12-26: 17:00-18:00, 2016-1-1: 00:00-00:00

-For example, if your business is open from 7.00 p.m. on one day until 5.00 p.m. the next day, enter your hours as follows:
+For example, if your business is open from 7.00 p.m. until 5.00 p.m. the next day, enter your hours as follows:

-In this case, your regular hours for the second day will be ignored in favour of the special hours.
-If you want to keep any of the next day's hours, make sure that you enter them again in your list of special hours:
+In this case, your normal hours for the second day are ignored in favour of the holiday hours.
+If you want to keep any of the next day's hours, include them again in your list of special hours, such as: